RozaRostamnejad/DS-2024-Project-A4-Group-1/project_optimizations.md

 PROJECT OPTIMIZATIONS AND FUTURE DIRECTIONS

 This document outlines key optimization opportunities and future directions identified during and after the development of this project.
-These reflections are informed by feedback from experienced peers, ongoing self-assessment, and critical analysis of our project workflow.
+These reflections are informed by feedback from our more experienced peers during the poster presentation, ongoing self-assessment, and critical analysis of our project workflow!

 ---